etnie83/GiantLEDClock/README.md

 a 3d Printed Giant LED with an ESP (Arduino).

 FEATURES:
-It has shelves that can colored with the leds for many notifications and the biggest features is IT TELLS YOU THE TIME!
+It has shelves that can colored with leds and the biggest features is IT TELLS YOU THE TIME!

-OTA-Update (implemented but working not the way i want)
+PLANNED:
+OTA-Update
+MQTT for Notifications from the house automation

 ############################################